freemind002/leetcode_problems/README.md

       >
     </td>
     <td>
-      <a href="leetcode_75/2390.
+      <a href="Study Plan/LeetCode 75/2390.
 Removing Stars From a String/main.py"
         >2390.
 Removing Stars From a String</a
       >
     </td>